xcomfan/xcomfan.github.io/gitref/branching.md

 ### Why use reabasing?

 Rebasing makes for a cleaner history.
 If you look at the log of a rebased branch, it looks like a liner history.
-It looks like a linear history.
 It appears that the work happened in series when it actually happened in parallel.

+[comment]: <> (TODO: Double check if you would rebase onto the work or rebase the work onto your work.)
 Rebasing is often used to make sure that your commits apply cleanly on a remote branch - perhaps in a project to which you're trying to contribute but that you don't maintain.
 In this use case you would work in a branch and then rebase your work onto origin/master when you are ready to submit your patches to the main project.
 This way the maintainer does not need to do any integration work.
 Just a fast forward for a clean apply

 ### Other users for Rebase